Limited Access Online Certification

 • The user may utilize the PDF version of the “Limited Access Certification” training, as a guide while taking the examination.
 The document can be found on the Limited Access Certification homepage, and within the nexTEST system immediately prior to testing.

-• The user is certified to use the system for two years after the last date where a passing score of 80% is achieved.
+• The user is certified to use the system for one year after the last date where a passing score of 80% is achieved.
 This certification is transferable to any criminal justice agency in the state of Florida.

 Limited Access Online Failure Policy:

-• Users that fail the Limited Access certification exam must retake and complete the Limited Access online training module prior to retesting.
+• Users that fail the Limited Access Certification exam must retake and complete the Security and Privacy: General User and Limited Access online training modules prior to retesting.
+This will unlock the certification test for the user’s next attempt.
+Limited Access Online Certification/Recertification Procedures:

 ADA Accommodations